Marie de France, "Lanval"

 next move in "Lanval" is King Arthur's failure of generosity, and

-this followed the court identity because it was a necessary test of court
+Does this follow establishment of the king's and knight's court identity because it was a necessary

 identity?
 That is, does a good